BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_7_Receiving_a_Transaction.md

 ## What's Next?

-For a deep dive into how addresses are described, so that they can be transferred or made into parts of a multi-signature, see [§3.5: Understanding the Descriptor](03_5_Understanding_the_Descriptor.md).
+For an aside on using command-line variables that will be vital to the rest of this course, read [Interlude: Using Command-Line Variables](03_7a_Interlude_Using_Command-Line_Variables.md).

-But if that's too in-depth, continue on to [Chapter Four: Sending Bitcoin Transactions](04_0_Sending_Bitcoin_Transactions.md).
+If you're already comfortable with them, continue on to [Chapter Four: Sending Bitcoin Transactions](04_0_Sending_Bitcoin_Transactions.md).